 Accidentally plugging your indie-folk band on your employer’s social media channels (it can happen).

 By planning your posts ahead of time, you can build failsafes into your workflow.
 It gives your team and collaborators enough time to edit the copy and fact check the information.
-Planning ahead also means you can insert an additional layer of protection by having organizational stakeholders vet the content.
+Planning ahead with a social media calendar also means you can insert an additional layer of protection by having organizational stakeholders vet the content.
 It’s a win-win situation for everybody.

 Of course, that applies if your workflow and solution allow for easy approvals and review.
 I’ll take this time to say: spreadsheets don’t do that.
 Spreadsheets are amazing for formulas.
 Not for social media content approval.
 For this, you can use the social media calendar, in Planable.

 PRO: Great incentive to up your content creation game

 Social media production values have gone up since the wild west of the late noughties and early 2010s.
 The image of the flannel-shirt wearing Millennial tweeting from the confines of the nearest Starbucks is not only outdated, but also kind of tacky.
 Just like the chain-smoking, whiskey-guzzling adverting executive pitching his ad in a suited-up, men-dominated room.
 Or something like that.